 With the many battles won during the Civil Rights Movement there are many new fronts left to fight.
 The iconic film by Spike Lee, Jungle Fever, served as a latent reminder that although prejudice has been politically abrogated, it still exists.
 The movie also infers that the battlefield has been leveled and weapons more evenly distributed.
 Blacks hate whites, whites hate blacks, and we all will never just get along.

 It is not a fair shake to assume that racial relations have not enjoyed peace in many other avenues.
 After all, many neighborhoods are integrated.
-My once mostly white neighborhood is now mostly African-American.
+My once mostly white neighborhood is now mostly individuals of ‘other’ ethnicity.
 Workplaces enjoy multinational and mixed-ethnicity in the population of its staff.
 Population polls and studies reveal that the status of dominance once enjoyed by those who are of the pale skin type is waning and white-folks are quickly becoming the minority.

 The war that was not

 Martin Luther King Jr. was a charismatic man.
 If you have ever heard the speeches, lectures, or sermons delivered by this master of oratory, something might incline you to believe him to be a prophet.
 It is not without perplexity that one must ask themselves the question that begs.
 If Martin Luther King Jr. instructed his followers to pick up bricks, bottles, and throw Molotov cocktails, would their cause still find resolution?
 It is also another question that follows, would the results achieved by Mr. King’s marches have been of such great impact on the future of our country if he did resort to conventional violent persuasions?